Can we get the kids to eat more healthy vegetables?

-Get the kids to eat healthy vegetables is needed to make sure they get enough nutrient and vitamins.
+Get the kids to eat healthy vegetables is needed to make sure they get enough nutrients and vitamins.
 Many kids do not like vegetables very much.
 Maybe they did not learn it?

 Parents often grew up not liking and eating them either.
-We had a time were vegetables have been rare in our food and not natural all canned too much cooked.
+We had a time where vegetables have been rare in our food and not natural all canned too much cooked.
 Fast Food was King like Chicken Nuggets, Hamburgers.

 Now the eating habits are changing to more natural organic food.
-Allergies, diabetes and other health issues are rising.
+Allergies, diabetes, and other health issues are rising.
 We all want to prevent our kids from this disease.
 There are ways to get the kids to eat more healthy vegetables.

 Read below and see the video and see how to get the kids to eat more healthy vegetables.

 If you have young kids and you let them catch some cartoons so you can get things done around the house, you’ve most likely seen how commercials tell our kids everything that they need.
 From toys to Lucky Charms, Madison Avenue knows what it’s doing.
-And my guest today, Dr Drew Hanks has done some really interesting research behind how our kids make less nutritional choices because of all the advertising that’s out there.
+And my guest today, Dr. Drew Hanks has done some really interesting research behind how our kids make less nutritional choices because of all the advertising that’s out there.
 He’s a behavioral economist who focuses on consumer food choice and eating and the economic and psychological factors that influence these decisions.

 Dr. Hanks says that his research and efforts are about getting kids to make healthier choices in the lunchrooms instead of putting the energy into just blocking them from getting there in the first place.
 It’s about changing the mind from step one and reframing it.
 If we just restrict the choices, what are we really teaching the kids?
 If we put the focus on choosing the healthier option even if the bad choice is there for the taking as well.
 That’s encouraging.

 Dr. Hanks and his group worked with a private company to put effort into changing the marketing around vegetables and created characters for the kids to connect with.
 And it worked.
 It’s amazing what a simple change can do that actually got kids to draw their attention to a salad bar because a banner with characters was put up around it combined with a TV commercial with the same characters.
 The kids connected to it.
-So, pro health marketing can work and it’s pretty cool to see it used in a way that helps our kids.
+So, pro-health marketing can work and it’s pretty cool to see it used in a way that helps our kids.